Baby steps to EU bank union come too late for crisis

 But the impasse between the European Parliament and EU member states in negotiating a separate framework proposed by the Commission in 2010 for deposit guarantee schemes illustrates the obstacles to the creation of a wider banking union.

-“France, Italy, Britain and Germany were not in favor of creating national funds big enough even to deal with a medium-sized crash,” he said.
+“France, Italy, Britain and Germany were not in favour of creating national funds big enough even to deal with a medium-sized crash,” he said.

 “We suggested that such funds have the equivalent of 1.5 percent of covered deposits and they wanted 0.5 percent.
 This kind of protection against future bank crises would be fake.
 It wouldn’t even be enough to solve a crisis at a midget bank.”

-Simon is also skeptical about the prospects of creating a pan-European fund to wind down banks.
+Simon is also sceptical about the prospects of creating a pan-European fund to wind down banks.

 “There was little appetite to create pan-European funds,” he said.
 “There would be mistrust among states in pursuing such cooperation.”